Hybridization Number on Three Rooted Binary Trees is EPT

 \leo{Let~$N$ be a hybridization network for~$\T$ with hybridization number~$k$ and consider its underlying generator, which is a $k$-reticulation generator and hence has at most~$k$ node sides and at most~$4k-1$ edge sides~\cite{vanIerselLinz}.
 It follows that there are at most $5k-1$ common chains of~$\T$, because any two taxa on the same edge side of~$N$ are in the same common chain~\cite{vanIerselLinz}.
 The} set of common chains is unambiguously defined by the set of input trees, can be computed in polynomial time, and no two chains can share a taxon. \leo{Moreover,} in~\cite{vanIerselLinz} it is proven that if two or more taxa of a common chain are on a single edge side of the underlying generator, the entire chain can safely be moved onto that edge side.
 That is, the new network still displays the input trees and has hybridization number no higher than the old network.

 This means that we can assume the existence of an optimal network $N'$ such that for each common chain there are exactly two possibilities: (1) the chain is on a single \leo{side} of the underlying generator, or (2) each taxon of the chain is on a different side of the underlying generator.
-For each chain we can guess which of the two cases holds, using at most $2^{5k-1}$ guesses for the entire set of chains. \leo{Since, as mentioned before, any two taxa that are on the same side are together in a common chain, it follows that each side of (the underlying generator of)~$N'$ contains either a complete case (1) chain or a single taxon (which is either in a case (2) chain or a singleton-chain) or no taxa at all.}
+For each chain we can guess which of the two cases holds, using at most $2^{5k-1}$ guesses for the entire set of chains. \leo{Since, as mentioned before, any two taxa that are on the same side belong to a common chain, it follows that each side of (the underlying generator of)~$N'$ contains a complete case-1 chain, a single taxon (which is either in a case-2 chain or a singleton-chain) or no taxa at all.}